teng-gao/BreaKmer/README.md

 ### Final output
   - When the program completes, the final output files are directed into a directory labeled 'output' within the specified analysis directory.
-  - Summary file
-    - A summary file labeled \<analysis_name\>\_summary.out contains columns: Target name, number of contigs assembled, total number of variants detected, number of indels, number of inversions and tandem duplications, number of translocations, and a list of translocation gene partners.
-  - Output for each SV type are put in respective tab-delimited files, labeled \<analysis_name\>\_\<indel,trl,inv\_rearrangement,td\_rearrangement\>\_svs.out
+  - Output for all structural variants are output in a single tab-delimited file, labeled \<analysis_name\>\_svs.out
     - The columns are:
        - genes - Gene/Target names
        - target_breakpoints - Target genomic breakpoints (chr:pos) (I/D<size> for indels)
-       - align_cigar - Re-alignment CIGAR string
        - mismatches - Number of re-alignment mismatches
        - strands - Strand(s) of contig when realigned
-       - rep_overlap_segment_len - Percentage re-alignment overlaps with repeat regions:length of aligned BLAT segments
+       - total_matches - The number of alignment matches between the contig sequence segment and the reference sequence, based on the realignment.
        - sv_type - Type of variation detected
+       - sv_subtype - Specific type of rearrangement (inversion, tandem duplication, translocation)
        - split_read_count - Number of assembled reads that cover the assembled contig at the inferred breakpoint
-       - nkmers - Number of kmers used to assemble the contig
        - disc_read_count - Number of discordantly-mapped paired-end reads that support the event (Not applicable to indels).
        - breakpoint_coverages - Number of non-duplicated reads aligned at the inferred breakpoint locations.
        - contig_id - Contig ID
        - contig_seq - Contig sequence.
   - Each target gene in which a SV was detected has a separate output directory (\<analysis\_dir\>/output/\<target\_name\>) containing formatted output specific to the target and the related reference-aligned sequence reads for the contigs that contain the structural variants detected in BAM format.
 =======

 Documentation:
 http://ryanabo.github.io/BreaKmer
->>>>>>> 2ea81b24aaac6cfd87e381751775d7c3afb13b9e